We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 Boat and rail

-In and around minibus-taxi stations you may find ‘taxis’ in the form of motorbikes (motos) or bicycles.
+Just about everywhere in Rwanda you’ll find ‘taxis’ in the form of motorbikes (motos), or sometimes standard bicycles as well.
 They’re handy for short distances – but be aware that your travel insurance may not cover you for accidents when on either of them.
 Agree a price beforehand, and check with a passer-by if it seems excessive.
-If you’ve got a heavy bag, a comfortable alternative is to stick it on the saddle of the bicycle and walk alongside.
-Commercial moto drivers and passengers are obliged by law to wear helmets, and drivers always carry one for passengers – though the chin straps are often not very secure.